 Keynote presentation: Recent developments in the performance of underground hard rock mines

-AMC has compiled the largest validated database of hard rock mine productivity and cost information through undertaking performance diagnostics at 100’s of operations world-wide.
+AMC has compiled the largest validated database of hard rock mine productivity and cost information through undertaking performance diagnostics at hundreds of operations world-wide.
 This presentation measures the impacts of the application of new technologies and practices on mine performance, and provides some insights into achieving high performance in underground hard rock mining.

 About Andrew Hall, Director / General Manager Melbourne

 Andrew Hall is a Director of AMC Consultants and the General Manager of AMC’s Melbourne office.
-With more than 25 years of experience in the mining industry Andrew’s primary expertise is in managing feasibility studies, technical due diligence and business improvement projects for metalliferous open-pit and underground mines world-wide.
+With more than 25 years of experience in the mining industry, Andrew’s primary expertise is in managing feasibility studies, technical due diligence and business improvement projects for metalliferous open-pit and underground mines world-wide.

-Andrew Hall has been responsible for a large number of feasibility studies, technical audits, due diligence, independent public reports, and business improvement studies for mining projects located in Australasia, Africa, Asia (including India), Russia, North America, and Latin America.
+He has been responsible for a large number of feasibility studies, technical audits, due diligence, independent public reports, and business improvement studies for mining projects located in Australasia, Africa, Asia (including India), Russia, North America, and Latin America.

-Andrew Hall’s broad experience includes project management, education, mining operations, economic and financial evaluation, capital and operating cost estimation, technical assessment, strategic and operational mine planning, and business analysis.
+Andrew’s broad experience includes project management, education, mining operations, economic and financial evaluation, capital and operating cost estimation, technical assessment, strategic and operational mine planning, and business analysis.
 He has also authored a number of technical papers presented at international mining conferences.